use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 let prefixed_storage_key = ChildInfo::new_default(&trie_id).into_prefixed_storage_key();
 ```

-#### Calculate the storage key using transparent hashing
+### Calculate the storage key using transparent hashing

-Finally, we need the hashed storage key of the storage item we are wanting to access.
+Finally, we calculate the hashed storage key of the storage item we are wanting to access.
 The algorithm is simple: `Blake2_128` hash the storage key and then concatenate the unhashed
 key to the hash.
 Given you want to access the storage item under the `0x00000000`,
 it will look like this in code: